 This is the Duomo, the ancient innovative cathedral.
 This particular shot is just one lucky instance of many views of the majestic facade.
 The peak of the dome serves as a beacon to the whole city-one can never be lost in sight of it.
 We didn’t get a chance to go inside, but it was lovely to see it from all different angles and times of day.

 We took a day trip out to Cinque Terra and had a wonderful time exploring the scenery and making new friends.
 We spent a majority of our day with a lovely artist couple from South Carolina and got to know people from Austria as well.
 Love of Florence is international.
 We also hiked from Corniglia to Vernazza￼￼, which was lovely.
 I walked hand in hand with my mother over the uneven terrain, and the silence allowed time for true reflection and meditation.

 We went to the San Lorenzo leather market and each picked up some lovely items.
 I held my new russet satchel and felt more put together and professional than ever.

-One cannot write an account of traveling in Florence and neglect describing the increíble food.
-We found a lovely restaurante by our apartment called Signor Vino and ate three of our five dinners there.
+One cannot write an account of traveling in Florence and neglect describing the incredible food.
+We found a lovely restaurant by our apartment called Signor Vino and ate three of our five dinners there.
 We had roast beef with chicory and steak with vegetables and an excessive amount of tiramisu.
-The rich food

 As we toured Florence, the high-end options available to me have inspired me to take meal planning into my own hands.
 I’ve been compiling a comprehensive list of meals to prepare when I get home, to an obsessive level.
 Part of it is that planning is a form of creativity for me and part of it is a desire to have control over what I am eating.